vuongDang/learnings/AI Safety/src/crypto/basic_cryptography.md

     4. XOR the keystream with the plaintext to produce the ciphertext
     5. Compute CBC-MAC of the ciphertext and associated data (tag)
     6. Append the CBC-MAC to the ciphertext

+### Salsa20/ChaCha20

+- Stream ciphers
+- Salsa20 is the original (2005) while ChaCha20 is an improved version published later (2008)
+- Chacha20 and Poly1305 (message authentication code) are combined to form _ChaCha20-Poly1305_
+  - an authenticated encryption scheme
+  - used in HTTP3, OpenSSH, WireGuard
+- ChaCha20 usually performs better than AES where the CPU does not have AES-acceleration features
+  - mobile devices or IoT
+  - very fast in software
+  - resistant to timing attacks

 ## Asymmetric Encryption